kimptoc/wowactivityfeed/readme.md

 maybe....
 - kimptopanda showing achievements that they dont have...revealed all in winterspring, check in-game
 - double check feed updates vs battle.net - showing correct item?
+- existing items showing as new, why? if guild/member being accessed then it should be kept current

 ## FIXED MAYBE PENDING BEING TESTED
 - performance? seems ok after restart, removed collection caching... - GC issue or VM issue?